Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

 \subsubsection{Generating a Counterfactual Plan}

 Next, we generate a counterfactual plan using the real plan that was generated in the previous step.
-The aim of this counterfactual generation is to determine how the plan would change if we utilized the auxiliary objects, i.e., if the agent shared the responsibility.
+The aim of this counterfactual generation is to determine how the plan would change if we utilized the auxiliary objects.
 Since the real plan is generated by the uninformed search, it does not utilize these objects as they increase the depth of the solution.
-Using the same initial state $s_0$, transition function $\delta$, and search method (which is uniformed), we introduce an additional sub-goal $s_i$, that satisfies the responsibility sharing conditions (e.g., if a tray will be used to carry the objects, they are first placed on the tray).
+Using the same initial state $s_0$, transition function $\delta$, and search method (which is uninformed), we introduce an additional sub-goal $s_i$, that satisfies the responsibility sharing conditions (e.g., if a tray will be used to carry the objects, they are first placed on the tray).
 The search expands from the initial state $s_0$ until it reaches the goal state $s_g$ while satisfying the intermediate state $s_i$.
-This generates a counterfactual series of actions, forming a counterfactual task plan, $P' = \{a_1,a_2,...,a_{T'}\}$, where $T'$ represents the number of actions required to reach the goal state from the initial state while employing Responsibility Sharing.
+This generates a counterfactual series of actions, forming a counterfactual task plan, $P' = \{a_1,a_2,...,a_{T'}\}$.